sci-42ver/SICP_SDF/README.md

   I may also use Racket libs for some SICP exercises.
 - What doc should I read?
   Maybe [this](https://stackoverflow.com/q/79098453/21294350) is helpful.
 So you can also try guile implementation although I am not familiar with that.
+# Tips about Scheme usage.
+- How to better search inside the Scheme output with `less` etc?
+  See [this](https://unix.stackexchange.com/a/146428/568529) where IMHO `< <()` is better than `|` since the former will have the contents inside one file instead of a bit unstable pipe.
 # Notice
 - Here most of all exercises are independent like the reference SICP repo xxyzz does.
   However, it is better to make some extension introduced by the exercise available for latter exercises.